Christian Molotov cocktail from Lucy and Ricky

 And this label is fair, because bigotry -- fear! -- is your real motive.
 If you were

-really interested in "saving" gays from the "vice" of homosexuality
+really interested in "saving" gays from the "vice" of homosexuality [with means

 lectures] you would be trying to convince them and showing real love and concern